 Free family fun and disability support for families with special needs

 When parents learn their child has special needs, they begin a journey filled with strong emotion, difficult choices, and an ongoing need for information and support.
 Parents may feel isolated and alone, not knowing where to begin.
 This website responds by offering free support resources for families with special needs.
+Take a tour of our website or use the search box (above) to quickly find free support resources.

 This website is dedicated to my oldest daughter Monica who was born with multiple disabilities (cortical blindness and seizure disorder) and microcephaly due to an occipital encephalocele and Chiari malformation.
 She has a genetic kidney disease called PKD as well as hand and arm deformities from Amniotic Band Syndrome.
 Despite numerous developmental disabilities, she is a delightful, motivated and affectionate young lady who continues to learn new skills and novel ways to enjoy life.
 See Monica's page and her Youtube channel.